seanmcg93/Pack_House_Project/README.md

 # Sensor Monitoring Dashboard

 This project aims to create a system for monitoring sensors using Raspberry Pi.

 The goal is to have multiple meters for different types of sensors and to display the sensor data on a web app dashboard.

 We will first need to convert the Tkinter GUI into a simillar flask webpage.
+We only need this webpage to be availble through the local LAN.

 ## Dependencies
 - ttkbootstrap